Azure/azure-storage-cpp/README.md

 How-to topics focused around accomplishing specific tasks are available in the [samples folder](https://github.com/Azure/azure-storage-cpp/tree/master/Microsoft.WindowsAzure.Storage).

 ## Getting Started on Linux
 As mentioned above, the Azure Storage Client Library for C++ depends on Casablanca.
 Follow [these instructions](https://casablanca.codeplex.com/wikipage?title=Setup%20and%20Build%20on%20Linux&referringTitle=Documentation) to compile it.
-Version 0.4.0 of the library depends on Casablanca version 2.3.0.
+Current version of the library depends on Casablanca version 2.3.0.

 Once this is complete, then: